ansible/ansible/docsite/rst/intro_windows.rst

 Developers: Supported modules and how it works
 ``````````````````````````````````````````````

-Developing ansible modules are covered in a `later section of the documentation <http://docs.ansible.com/developing_modules.html>`_, with a focus on Linux/Unix.
+Developing Ansible modules are covered in a `later section of the documentation <http://docs.ansible.com/developing_modules.html>`_, with a focus on Linux/Unix.
-What if you want to write Windows modules for ansible though?
+What if you want to write Windows modules for Ansible though?

-For Windows, ansible modules are implemented in PowerShell.
+For Windows, Ansible modules are implemented in PowerShell.
 Skim those Linux/Unix module development chapters before proceeding.

 Windows modules live in a "windows/" subfolder in the Ansible "library/" subtree.
 For example, if a module is named
 "library/windows/win_ping", there will be embedded documentation in the "win_ping" file, and the actual PowerShell code will live in a "win_ping.ps1" file.
 Take a look at the sources and this will make more sense.